calmm-js/partial.lenses/README.md

 visits all the properties of an object according to the template.

-For example, continuing on the [BST example](#food-for-thought-bst-as-a-lens), here is a traversal that visits all the values of a binary tree:
+For example, continuing on the [BST example](#food-for-thought-bst-as-a-lens), here is a traversal that visits all the values of a binary tree in order:

 ```js
 const values = L.lazy(rec => [